Ghostsheep1/ucf-schedule-planner/README.md

 section data, comparing instructors and class times, saving schedules locally, exporting calendars, and generating possible schedules from course constraints.

-The app is modeled after the fast planner workflow students expect from Jupiterp, but customized for UCF branding, terms, data sources, course codes, professor ratings, and scheduling behavior.

 ## Features

 - Course Planner with saved local schedules, duplicate schedules, schedule renaming, sharing, and